AuroraPoggi/AuroraPoggi.github.io/_talks/Poster_Canada_WASP.md

 location: "Montreal, Canada"
 ---

-In the poster I presented the work done by Paquette's group based on the paper "High-dimensional limit of one-pass SGD on least squares".
+In the poster I presented the work done by Paquette's group based on the paper <em> High-dimensional limit of one-pass SGD on least squares</em> .